troian/pre-commit-golang/README.md

 ### Using these hooks

-Add this to your `.pre-commit-config.yaml`
+In your project root dir add this to `.pre-commit-config.yaml`

     -   repo: https://github.com/troian/pre-commit-golang
         sha: HEAD